cgwire/kitsu/getting-started-artist/README.md

 ![Preview v1](../img/getting-started/previewv1.png)

-If you post more revisiions, you will always keep track of your previous work.
+If you post more revisions, you will always keep track of your previous work.
 Each time you add a new revision, the previous versions are still available.

 ![Preview v2](../img/getting-started/previewv2.png)